6 min read

 Choosing Pricing Strategy

 There are four basic viewpoints for setting a pricing strategy: cost, competition, market maturity, and value.
-We present here five strategies based on these viewpoints.
+Here are five strategies based on these viewpoints.

 1. Cost plus margin pricing strategy